 BASEES Teaching Excellence Prizes

-Starting in 2025, BASEES will offer three prizes to recognise excellence in teaching in Slavonic, East European and Eurasian Studies, which forms such an important part of our work in higher education.
+Starting in the 2024/2025 academic year, BASEES has offered three prizes to recognise excellence in teaching in Slavonic, East European and Eurasian Studies, which forms such an important part of our work in higher education.

 These three prizes are: